devrimdemiroz/devrimdemiroz.github.io/_posts/2020-03-29-Trace-Contact-With-Anonimity.md

 alt="Verifiable credentials"
 class="responsiveImage" >

+Having said so, Disposable Identities mentioned in
+<a href="https://github.com/disposableidentities/healthcrisis" target="_blank">Disposable Identities for Health Crisis</a>
+is quite interesting as well.
+Still trying to figure out the intersection set and discrete sides.

 ### Blockchain Footprints
 `sovrin`
 - Foresight of following article is [Responding to the COVID-19 Challenge with Verifiable Credentials](https://www.evernym.com/covid19-creds/)
 is very valuable.
+- Self-sovereign Identity

 ***